Cruz, Ramirez lead Mariners over Rays 7-1

 KIERMAIER RETURNS IN LEADOFF SPOT

-Kiermaier, back in the Rays' lineup for the first time in more than two months, led off because somebody had to on a team that has scored only 24 runs in its last 14 games.
+Kiermaier, back in the Rays' lineup for the first time in more than two months, led off because somebody had to.
 "Why wouldn't he be the best option?" asked manager Kevin Cash.
 "We've tried some other guys up there, it just has not clicked for whatever reason."
 The Rays center fielder missed 62 games.

-MARINERS: 3B Kyle Seager lost about 12 pounds while missing two games with a stomach virus, and "he still looks pretty thin," according to Servais. ...
+MARINERS: 3B Kyle Seager lost about 12 pounds while missing two games with a stomach virus, and "he still looks pretty thin," according to manager Scott Servais. ...
 OF Jarrod Dyson (strained groin) said he felt better Friday, but Servais wanted to give him another day off. ...
-Heredia was in the lineup after negative X-rays on a forearm that got hit by a pitch.
+OF Guillermo Heredia was in the lineup after negative X-rays on a forearm that got hit by a pitch.

 RAYS: RHP Matt Andriese (stress reaction, right hip) took a ground ball off his shin and left Friday's rehab start at Class-A Charlotte after just two pitches.